KaskelenValley/Memento/README.md

 ## Project

-Memento - an application that helps you to remember your daily highlights.
+Memento - a mobile application that helps you to remember your daily highlights.
 Basically it's an audio diary or journaling app that helps you to record your daily activities and save them in a cloud.
 With a powerful searching engine you're able to find any memory that you've recorded.
 You can also share your recordings with your friends and family. *Never forget the matter!*

 ## Alternatives / Market research